Thesis-g7/Improving-ASR-output-using-LLM/Error Analysis and prompts/Readme.md

 <br>
 <br>

 <code style="border: 2px solid black; padding: 10px; margin: 10px 0; background-color: #f9f9f9;"> <strong>Important:</strong> Based on this analysis, literal transcription seems to be the best way to transcribe, with no generaltion.
-This is due to the fact that some errors are beyond out control, described above.
+This is due to the fact that some errors are beyond our control, as described above.
 Thus, the only evidence we have are the hypotheses given by the ASR.
 </code>